In general (throughout the franchise)

 (The following only gets seen in uncut versions)

 Makoto & Minako: Quit laughing or we'll get out the flea comb!
-(Flicks his nose, thus why he's holding it later).
+(Flicks his nose, thus why he's holding it laternote .
+Mina and Mako sigh again).

 - A lot of Usagi's romantic fantasies in the first season and first arc of R fall under this.
 One of the most notable ones is when she imagines she's flying hand-in-hand with both Tuxedo Mask and the Moonlight Knight when, in reality, Mamoru and Shingo are just trying to get her to keep moving inside a virtual reality game.

-- In the DiC dub, Emerald briefly assumes that this is some kind of scheme to get at her.
+- In the DiC dub, Emerald briefly assumes this is some plot to get to her.

 - Still on Chibi-Usa's introductory episode, we have the scene where Usagi returns home, slowly walks towards her room disappointed that her perfect date was ruined.
 5 seconds of silence later... she rushes downstairs in Tranquil Fury and then earthquakingly yells, "SHINGO!!!!"
 And you can hardly blame her, either: her bedroom's torn to shreds.
 Sadly, the old dub's description of "Ground Zero" has become Harsher in Hindsight due to later real-life events.